buzkall/crm-service/README.md

    php artisan passport:install
     ```

-Project can run using 'php artisan serve'
+Project can run using 'php artisan serve' or using Docker with Laravel Sail

 ## Test